jmrod4/jmrod4tools/ruby/ruby_patterns.markdown

 * "Next, you could refactor the method that will become the template method so   that it calls other methods for the variable parts of the algorithm, but still  just focus on the one case."

 * "Finally, you could create a subclass for your first case and move your  specific implementation into that subclass.
 At this point, you are ready to  start coding the rest of the variations."

+### Strategy

+**allows one of a family of algorithms to be selected on-the-fly at runtime**

+Ruby example: a external baseclass define the algorithm methods, the subclasses of this external baseclass, that implements the algorith methods, are passed as an initialize argument (thus in run time) to our class.

 ### Command